Basics of tmux & cheat sheet

 - Start a

-session on the remote server. - Start your app via command
+tmuxsession on the remote server. - Start your app via command

-. - Detach the
+node server.js. - Detach the

-. - Close the SSH connection.
+tmuxsession via shortcutC-b d. - Close the SSH connection.

 - Later, SSH back into the remote server.